cast-org/figuration/docs/migration.md

 ### Breadbcrumb
 - Removed `padding`, `background-color` and `border-radius` from parent `.breadcrumb` element.

+### Buttons
+- Added support for CSS checkbox and radio buttons, using `.btn-check` and `.btn-check-input` classes.

 ### Cards
 - Contextually colored cards have been removed.
 Now you will need to use the with text, background, and border color utilities.
+- Cards have been converted to flexbox layout.
+- Images now need to be wrapped with `.card-img` to keep aspect ratio and scaling in check due to flexbox.

 ## Widgets

+### Button
+- Dropped button widget in favor of CSS input buttons.
+Single state toggles can be replaced with checkbox `.btn-check` variant.